jaymcgavren/jaymcgavren.github.io/_posts/2023-05-13-the-legend-of-zelda-tears-of-the-kingdom-notes.markdown

 I know this is going to sound crazy, or worse, apologist.
 But over time the menu buttons started to feel like a mini-game in their own right.
 E.g. I needed a _lot_ of rupees for armor upgrades.
 And the way I chose to earn them was by cooking potions. `+`: materials menu. `A`: select item. `Down`, `Down`, "select for recipe". `A` to choose recipe. `B` to exit menu. `A` to cook. `X` to skip animation. `B` to exit modal. `+` to re-enter materials menu.
 It was all repetitive, and arguably should have been streamlined with "grease".
 (E.g. "cook 27 of these potions".)
 But I felt skillful while pressing the buttons to manipulate these "tedious" menus.
 So maybe adding grease here wouldn't have improved the game?

+Map: `A` brings up a menu for a map icon, and once you've done so, `A` activates the default menu option, which is "Travel".
+It's the one you'll want most often.
+They never explicitly say so, but a double-tap of `A` will have you travelling around the map rapidly.
+It's very satisfying and I'm pretty sure intentional.

 ## Storytelling

 On the first sky archipelago, there are clouds blowing by.
 Over the land.
 Because the land is in the sky, right?
 I love this because it's a reminder of your elevation and it's also _really cool_.